Activities for children and young people with eating disorders

-Our dietetics team and activity co-ordinators encourage patients to build up their experience of sticking to their meal plan in community restaurants or cafes.
+Our dietetics team and activity co-ordinators encourage patients to build up their experience of interpreting their meal plan in community restaurants or cafes.
 This is a weekly outing.

 Ellern Mede introduced a Social Snack programme for patients who are still too challenged by their illness to participate in social eating in the community.
 As a first step towards this, patients can take a packed lunch or packed snack to eat out picnic style in the park accompanied by staff.